Technology-Notes/vmware-clarity-wiki/Clarity-Builds-on-Travis-CI.md

    INFO: uploading: /home/travis/build/jeeyun/clarity/selenium.txt (size: 2.7MB)
 	  download_url: https://s3.amazonaws.com/travis-ci-jeeyun/jeeyun/clarity/105/105.2/selenium.txt
    ```
 * `TEST_SUITE=css:reference`: builds Clarity and takes screenshots of every component that's tested in the css regression test **from the current build's code**.
-This is useful because if a css regression test fails due to an expected visual change, then you can download the new set of screenshots, and replace the current (which are located in `gemini/screens` directory from Clarity project's root.
+This is useful because if a css regression test fails due to an expected visual change, then you can download the new set of screenshots, and replace the current (which are located in `gemini/screens` directory from Clarity project's root, and check them in to your PR branch.
+The subsequent build should hopefully pass!
+If the visual changes require change in tests, then you can add or edit existing tests under `gemini/tests` directory from Clarity project's root.
    * **reference screenshots**: The entire set of screenshots is zipped and uploaded to s3 and will have a url that ends in '../screenshots.zip'.
 Here is an example snippet from a job's console log:
    ```
    INFO: uploading: /home/travis/build/jeeyun/clarity/screenshots.zip (size: 2.6MB)